BleachBit – Quick and best way to clean up your Linux System (Alternative for CCleaner )

-When you are running out of disk space on system, instantly you might use DU (Disk Usage) command to check the system disk usage but it wont give you about cached data, internet history, and junk files usage.
+When you are running out of disk space on system, instantly you might use DU (Disk Usage) command to check the system disk usage but it wont give you info about cached data, internet history, and junk files usage.

 BleachBit is a free, open-source and easy to use disk space cleaner & privacy manager.
 It’s not only clearing a disk space apart from that it will analyze and delete junk files, temporary files, Browsers history, cache, cookies, shred temporary files, and logs you didn’t know where it is.